+The vastness and occasional intangibility of the subject can make it feel inaccessible for novices.
 Theory vs. Hypothesis vs. Law… Explained!
 René Descartes and Teresa of Ávila: One of Descartes’ most famous ideas was first articulated by a female philosopher — Quartz.
 “There are two kinds of propaganda,” wrote Aldous Huxley in 1958 in Brave New World Revisited, a retrospective on his famous novel: rational propaganda in favor of action that is consonant with the enlightened self-interest of those who make it and those to whom it is addressed… (in other words, arguments couched in facts and logic) …and non-rational propaganda that is not consonant with anybody’s enlightened self-interest, but is dictated by, and appeals to, passion.

 The Point Magazine.
 Dear Aristotle, My son came home for Christmas from his freshman year of college with his head full of new ideas.

+One of them has driven a wedge in our holiday feasts: the issue of eating animals.
+We’ve always enjoyed burgers, roasts, ham and turkey during the Yuletide season.
 EMT - Texts.
 Below is a full list of the texts available on this site, arranged chronologically by author.

 To download the texts themselves, click on the author's name.
 (Selecting the author from the drop-down menu on the right has the same effect.)
 Teaching philosophy to children?
 It's a great idea.
-Recently I’ve seen a spate of articles along the lines of "what philosophy can do for you", focusing on the high results that philosophy students score on standardised tests, the marketability of philosophical skills, and the impressive earning potential of philosophy graduates.
+Spurious Correlations.
+How to study philosophy as an amateur.
+Wireless Philosophy.